 What about copyright?

 Purchasing an NFT does not give the buyer the copyright to the digital artwork they are buying.
 When someone buys an NFT, the digital ledger acts as a certificate of ownership.
 If anyone copies the NFT, it won’t be the original.
 Just like you can buy copies of famous artworks.

 The artist or creator maintains the copyright and reproduction rights for their artwork.
 However, the owner does have usage rights that allow them to post it on an online platform.

 NFTs are another example of how blockchain technology is transforming the way people conduct business.

 Interested in learning more about the ever-changing world of blockchain and cryptocurrency?
-University Canada West has several short courses focused on technology, business and innovation, including two that cover cryptocurrency – the Blockchain Project Management Certification Program and Blockchain Entrepreneurship.
+University Canada West has several micro-credentials focused on technology, business and innovation, including two that cover cryptocurrency – the Blockchain Project Management Certification Program and Blockchain Entrepreneurship.

 Published on April 9, 2021.